headerheader

 Further information on deposit insurance in the EU and worldwide can also be found at the Deposit Insurance Portal (in German).

-โœ… Blocked account provider of non-German but European deposit protection
+Blocked account providers with other European deposit protection (100.000 Euro)

 • Kotak Mahindra: ๐Ÿ‡ฎ๐Ÿ‡ณ Indian bank with Indian deposit protection